From Visual3D Wiki Documentation

 Joint Angle Normalization

 Normalization is the process of referencing a joint (or segment) angle to the reference posture.
+The reference posture is the static posture (often referred to as the standing pose) captured as the model posture (e.g. the C3D file used to define the link model).
 In Visual3D the reference posture is the static trial used for the link model.

 Joint angles aren't vectors, which means they can not be added or subtracted.
 A normalized joint angle is, therefore, not computed as 3 offsets from a reference posture.